You do not need to be a security expert to check if your site is vulnerable.

 How can I automate security checks?

-You can automate security checks with a maintenance plan that includes automated security updates, malware scanning, vulnerability monitoring, and 24/7 monitoring.
+You can automate security checks with a maintenance plan that includes automated security updates, malware scanning, vulnerability monitoring, firewall management, and 24/7 monitoring.
 Our maintenance plans handle all of this automatically, so you don't have to do manual audits.